How To Make A Gathered Summer Skirt | Madam Sew

 Follow the next 3 steps for all seams of the skirt panels:

-1. Sew the edges together, ½” seam, with a regular presser foot
+1. Sew the edges together (½” seam allowance) with a regular presser foot.

 3. Press and topstitch with an edgestitch.
-I used my edge joining foot with my needle in the left position.
-This way I get a neat finish.
-In the picture below you see the edge joining foot and an example of an edge stitch in a contrasting color.
+I used my edge stitching foot with my needle in the left position to get a neat finish.
+In the picture below you see the edge stitching foot and an example of an edge stitch in a contrasting color.

-1. Pocket piece & side panel together Into 1 long strip
+1. Sew pocket piece & side panel together into 1 long strip.

 2. Fold the pocket side panel